25 Essential Questions to Ask Your Marketing Agency

 5. What recent successes can you cite, with specific details about your firm’s contributions?

-7. Do you use freelancers?
+7. Do you use freelancers for client work?
 How often?
 What is their experience and skill level?

 8. How do you communicate with clients on progress and results?
 What tools and resources do you use to share information?